Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Results and Analysis

 \subsection{Clustering questions by difficulty}

-To conduct a more detailed model evaluation, we further divided the spatial task dataset into three levels based on difficulty: Level I (easy), Level II (medium), and Level III (hard).
-Through in-depth discussions with an expert panel, we established specific criteria for classifying the difficulty of the questions: 1) Questions correctly answered and scored 2 by at least five models were classified as easy.2) Similarly, questions correctly answered and scored 2 by at least two but no more than four models were marked as medium difficulty.3) Questions correctly answered and scored 2 by at most one model (usually the best-performing model, such as gpt-4o) were defined as hard, as these questions are often the most challenging.
-In these three difficulty levels, the number of questions was 395 (easy), 275 (medium), and 230 (hard), totaling 900 questions.
-Next, we will evaluate the performance of each model based on these difficulty levels.
+To conduct a more detailed model evaluation, we further divided the spatial task dataset into three levels based on difficulty: Level I (easy), Level II (medium), and Level III (difficult).
+Through in-depth discussions with an expert panel, we established specific criteria for classifying the difficulty of the questions: 1) Questions correctly answered and scored 2 by at least five models were classified as easy.
+2) Similarly, questions correctly answered and scored 2 by at least two but no more than four models were marked as medium difficulty.
+3) Questions correctly answered and scored 2 by at most one model (usually the best-performing model, such as gpt-4o) were defined as difficult, as these questions are often the most challenging.
+In these three difficulty levels, the number of questions was 395 (easy), 275 (medium), and 230 (difficult), totaling 900 questions.
+Next, we will evaluate the performance of each model based on these difficulty levels (see Table~\ref{tab:t3} for the results).
 The evaluation criteria are as follows:

-\begin{itemize}[leftmargin=2em, rightmargin=2em] \item If the model answers an easy question completely correctly (score of 2), it is considered to have correctly solved one easy question. \item If the model answers an easy question partially correctly (score of 1), it is considered to have correctly solved 0.5 of an easy question. \item The evaluation criteria for medium and hard questions are the same. \end{itemize}
+\begin{itemize}[leftmargin=2em, rightmargin=2em] \item If the model answers an easy question completely correctly (score of 2), it is considered to have correctly solved one easy question. \item If the model answers an easy question partially correctly (score of 1), it is considered to have correctly solved 0.5 of an easy question. \item The evaluation criteria for medium and difficult questions are the same. \end{itemize}